jonesandy/learning-goals/week2/week2.md

 # Week 2 goals

+1. Use week 1 skills.
+2. Break one class into two classes that work together, while maintaining test coverage
+3. Understand and use Mocking to test classes in isolation.
-* Explain the 4 basic principles of OOP.
+4. Explain the 4 basic principles of OOP.
-* Understand what makes good feedback when reviewing code.
+5. Understand what makes good feedback when reviewing code.
-* Understand and use Mocking to test classes in isolation.
-* Test-drive a simple program using objects and methods.
-* Seek feedback on one piece of code.
-* Review another person's code and give them meaningful feedback
+6. Review another person's code and give them meaningful feedback
-* Break one class into two classes that work together, while maintaining test coverage
-* Use week 1 skills.

-## Plan to achieve goals

-* Review a cohort member's code and give constructive feedback.
-* Write a post about what makes good feedback
-* Complete Oystercard challange using TDD
+7. Seek feedback on one piece of code.
+8. Test-drive a simple program using objects and methods.

 ## Evidence

+1.
   * **Pairing** - Collaborating on weekly challenge with cohort members.
 Collaborated on these projects:
 [Ali Phipps](https://github.com/ali-phipps/oystercard).

 ## Daily Goals